 Migas (Kerbey Lane Cafe)

 At Austin's famous 24-hour Kerbey Lane Cafe, these migas are a signature dish.
 This recipe has been handed down by the cafe's founders, David Ayer and Patricia Atkinson.
 Typically served with black beans and spanish rice, wash them down with hot coffee.
-The smokey flavor is from the ranchero sauce, which along with the pico de gallo, I recommend you make the day before.
+The smokey flavor is from the ranchero sauce, which along with the pico de gallo, I recommend making the day before.

 This recipe is from the excellent cookbook, Austin Chef's Table: Extraordinary Recipes from the Texas Capital.